Sarasota Passenger in Vehicle Accident Lawyer

-That is why you need a reputable law firm on your side who is dedicated to fighting for your rights following an accident.
+That is why you need a reputable Sarasota personal injury lawyer on your side who is dedicated to fighting for your rights following an accident.
 At The Law Place, we have over 75 years of combined experience dealing with car accident cases in Sarasota and the rest of Florida.
-We are a committed team of car accident lawyers who will fight by your side every step of the way.
-Contact us today on 941-444-4444 for a free consultation.
+We are a committed team of Sarasota car accident lawyers who will fight by your side every step of the way.

 Which Driver Do I File a Personal Injury Claim Against in Sarasota, Fl?

 If you were the passenger in a car accident, who you file a claim against will be dependent on your specific circumstances.
 Always be mindful when speaking to car insurance companies.
 Car insurance is big business, and like any large company, their top priority is profit.
 This means they will want to pay you as little as possible following an accident.

 Anything you say to them could devalue your claim, and because several car insurance companies could be involved in your car accident case, you need to be careful.
 Stick to the facts and avoid talking about the extent of your injuries, and, if possible, speak to a car accident attorney before you speak to an insurance adjuster.